-The partner applying to court has to demonstrate that the partnership has irretrievably broken down on the basis of one or more facts:
+The partner applying to court (the Applicant) has to demonstrate that the partnership has irretrievably broken down on the basis of one or more facts:

 - Unreasonable Behaviour –actions that make it impossible to live with the other party e.g. domestic abuse, adultery, drug or alcohol addiction or irresponsibility with money.

-- Two Years’ Separation – the other party has to agree to this and you and the other party must been living separately for two years.
+- 2 Year Separation – the other party has to agree to this and you and the other party must been living separately for 2 years.

 - Desertion – the other party has left the matrimonial home without a good reason or your consent and you have not been living with each other for 2 years out of the last 2.5 years.

-- Five Years’ Separation – you have been living apart for five years prior to the application being made.
-Please note that the other party does not need to consent to this.
+- 5 Year Separation – you have been living apart for 5 years prior to the application being made.
+The other party does not need to consent to this.